harveywargo2/Python-Menagerie/README.md

 # Python-Menagerie
-Collection of Python Code, Scripts &amp; Guides
+Collection of Python Code, Scripts and Guides